duongqtran2911/diffq_research/examples/cifar/README_Duong.md

 ## Training

-In order to train a model you can run
+In order to train a model (without quantization) you can run

 ```
 ./train.py db.name={DATASET} model={MODEL}